-In the period since Woodford has managed the funds, since 2001 while still at former employer Invesco Perpetual, SJP UK High Income has returned of 289.3%.
+Since Woodford began managing the funds in 2001 at former employer Invesco to now the SJP UK High Income has returned 289.3%.

 But performance in recent years has slumped, with the fund returning -4.1% over the last 12-months.
 Over three and five years it has returned just 5.4% and 33.4%.